TomasTomecek/the-real-blog/content/post/my-github-pull-request-workflow.md

 make the pull request un-mergable.

 In case you screwed badly, it's easy to recover.
-Just reset your branch to the state of upstream master and start cherry-picking commits from your branch:
+Just reset your branch to the state of upstream master and start cherry-picking commits from the feature branch:

 ```shell
 $ git branch checkpoint-of-the-best-feature